Skip to content

 3. 03

-Financial fingerprint linking Phi to the target’s expected value realization.
+A financial fingerprint linking Φ to the target’s expected value realization.

 4. 04

-10,000 Monte Carlo simulations on value-driving variables and sensitivity.
+The value case run 10,000 times: Monte Carlo simulation across the value-driving variables and their sensitivity.

 5. 05

-Integration risk flags and Innovation Load Ratio scored against benchmarks.
+Integration risk flags and the Innovation Load Ratio (ILR): the change load in flight, scored against benchmarks.

 The divergence · What the data room misses